-- Clinical outcome of current TB diagnosis should be filled out.
+Clinical outcome of current TB diagnosis should be filled out (if outcome can already be defined).
 Definitions of clinical outcome are listed below (page 3) (please use these definitions for correct outcome).
 Please note that outcomes "cure" and "treatment completed" should only be indicated if patient had completed the course of TB therapy of min 6 months duration.
-Please read carefully definitions of outcome below (page 3) before ticking "x" - If patient is still receiving anti-TB treatment, please tick "x" the respective box
+Please read carefully definitions of outcome below (page 3) before ticking "x"